Careless Driving Defence SolicitorsExpert solicitors for careless driving cases.

 Objective Standard of Care

 The test the court will apply as to whether a defendant is guilty of careless driving is an objective test.
-The prosecution must prove that the defendant has departed from the standard of a competent and careful driver in all the circumstances of the case.
+The prosecution must prove that the defendant has departed from the standard of a competent and careful motor vehicle operator in all the circumstances of the case.

 Venue of Trial

 An offence of Careless Driving is triable only summarily; this means that a trial would only take place in the Magistrates’ Court.

 Examples of Careless Driving Offences

 There is no definitive list of what amounts to careless driving, as each case is based upon its facts and circumstances.
 However, there are some cases which have found the following to be examples of careless driving: